TDKorn/insta-tweet/README.md

 <img src="https://i.imgur.com/C7jc1XS.png" height="50%" width="50%"></img><br>

 You can rest easy knowing that, although nobody will click the link, they'll at least see what you posted.
-Sweet dreams!
 <br>
 ## What's InstaTweet?
 InstaTweet is a tool that automates the process of reposting content from Instagram to Twitter.
 After adding a list of Instagram usernames, InstaTweet will periodically scrape their profiles and check for new posts.
 If any new content is found, it will be automatically downloaded, cropped, and tweeted.
 Save InstaTweet profiles to quickly switch between Twitter accounts, Instagram sessions, user lists and hashtag lists.